[icon type=”rocket”] Getting started

 Many of the tips that we’ll recommend here are those that have a big impact and a low cost.
-You can see the complete list of do it yourself home security tips that we have collected and sort the table based on cost and effectiveness to see if there are others that you would implement as well.
+You can see the complete list of DIY home security tips here that we have collected and sort the table based on cost and effectiveness to see if there are others that you would implement as well.

 - Buy home security system signs. ($27)